 Spending accounts can sometimes be the answer to situations where an employer wants to give employees increased involvement and more choice in their benefits while also limiting its financial responsibility.

 Health Care Spending Accounts that are provided on a stand-alone basis are funded entirely by the employer.
 Each member of a class receives an equal allocation of funds from the employer.

 Cost Plus is an arrangement to provide a facility for payment of legitimate expenses not covered by the insured benefit program.
 Cost Plus claims are those expenses over the present policy limits which a client wishes to have covered.
 To be eligible, they must qualify as an eligible medical and dental expense under the income tax act.

 As an example, assume a plan member had a $5000 vision claim and the vision plan did not provide enough coverage.
 If the plan sponsor decided it wished to reimburse the plan member through Cost Plus, the transaction would be as follows:

 Plan sponsor pays insurer: $5000 for claim

 Reimbursement to plan member from insurer: $5000

-At first glance, one might look at the above calculations and ask why wouldn't the plan sponsor pay the plan member $5000 directly and avoid $590 in fees and taxes.
+At first glance, one might look at the above calculations and ask why the plan sponsor wouldn't pay the plan member $5000 directly and avoid $590 in fees and taxes.
 The reason being is that a payment directly to the plan member would be treated as income and therefore fully taxable.
-By using cost plus, the reimbursement to the plan member becomes non-taxable in the same manner as eligible expenses covered by the benefit plan.
+By using Cost Plus, the reimbursement to the plan member becomes non-taxable in the same manner as eligible expenses covered by the benefit plan.